Neon compounds: Solids

 Neon can be trapped inside some metal-organic framework compounds.
 In NiMOF-74 neon can be absorbed at 100 K at pressures up to 100 bars, and shows hysteresis, being retained till lower pressures.
 The pores easily take up six atoms per unit cell, as a hexagonal arrangement in the pores, with each neon atom close to a nickel atom.
 A seventh neon atom can be forced under pressure at the centre of the neon hexagons.

-Neon is pushed into crystals of ammonium iron formate (NH_{4}Fe(HCOO)_{3}) and ammonium nickel formate (NH_{4}Ni(HCOO)_{3}) at 1.5 GPa to yield Ne•NH_{4}Fe(HCOO)_{3} and Ne•NH_{4}Ni(HCOO)_{3}.
+Neon is pushed into crystals of ammonium iron formate (NH4Fe(HCOO)3) and ammonium nickel formate (NH4Ni(HCOO)3) at 1.5 GPa to yield Ne*NH4Fe(HCOO)3 and Ne*NH4Ni(HCOO)3.
 The neon atoms become trapped in a cage of five metal triformate units.
 The windows in the cages are blocked by ammonium ions.
 Argon does not undergo this, probably as its atoms are too big.

 Neon can penetrate TON zeolite under pressure.
 Each unit cell contains up to 12 neon atoms in the Cmc2_{1} structure below 600 MPa.
 This is double the number of argon atoms that can be inserted into that zeolite.
 At 270 MPa occupancy is around 20% Over 600 MPa this neon penetrated phase transforms to a Pbn2_{1} structure, which can be brought back to zero pressure.
 However all the neon escapes as it is depressurized.
 Neon causes the zeolite to remain crystalline, otherwise at pressure of 20 GPa it would have collapsed and become amorphous.

 Silica glass also absorbs neon under pressure.
 At 4 GPa there are 7 atoms of neon per nm^{3}.